Chief Programming Executive and General Manager, General Audience Programming

 Ms. Hoppe joined PBS from Discovery Studios.
 Prior to that she was President and CEO of Optomen Productions (USA), a New York-based television production company known for science, reality and factual programming.
 With Beth in the role of Executive Producer, Optomen produced numerous programs and series for Discovery Channel, Animal Planet, Travel Channel, PBS, and the Food Network.
 Productions included Monsters Inside Me for Animal Planet, Worst Cooks in America for Food Network, Mars: The Quest for Life and Are We Alone? for Discovery and Science Channel and Most Evil for Discovery and I.D.

-Programming Executive and Vice President, Content and Business Affairs
+Senior Vice President, Programming & Business Affairs

 Donald H. Thoms

 Vice President, General Audience Programming